-Superintendent certification-only\ option:
+Superintendent certification-only option:

-- Consists of at a minimum, five (5) EDL courses (10 credit hours). - o EDL 682 The Superintendency (3 credit hours) - o EDL 593B The Superintendent Internship (5 credit hours) - o EDL 696 Topics in Educational Leadership (2 credit hours) - The Arizona Department of Education requires at least 60 graduate level semester hours with 36 hours specific to educational leadership coursework.
+- The UA superintendent coursework consists of 10 credit hours at a minimum.
+The plan of study for each student will vary, but typically includes the Superintendent internship (6 credit hours) and a course on the Superintendency (4 credit hours). - The Arizona Department of Education requires at least 60 graduate level semester hours with 36 hours specific to educational leadership coursework.
 These hours must include a course on the role of the superintendent, the superintendent internship, and coursework focusing on education law and school finance. - Most students seeking this certification have already completed some graduate level coursework and are currently working in a school/district level administrative role.
 A review of previous academic transcripts and employment history is used to determine the exact number of courses students must take to satisfy their superintendent certification requirements. - The MEd Advisor, Dr. Cota, will use this review to map out an individual plan of study. - EDL 682 (The Superintendency) course is offered each summer.
-EDL 593B (The Superintendent Internship) and EDL 696 (Topics in Educational Leadership) are offered in fall and spring of each year. - Additional coursework can be added in spring, summer, and/or fall terms if required. - Each plan of study will be mapped out to reflect the most current certification requirements available at the time of enrollment.
+EDL 593B (The Superintendent Internship) is offered in fall and spring of each year. - Additional coursework can be added in spring, summer, and/or fall terms if required. - Each plan of study will be mapped out to reflect the most current certification requirements available at the time of enrollment.
 Please note that certification requirements are subject to change by the Arizona Department of Education and can result in changes to the original plan of study provided. - Internships for superintendent certifications must be completed in Arizona school districts. - In person attendance is required for these courses.

-\University of Arizona PhD students may incorporate certification-only coursework into their studies with prior consent from their doctoral advisor and in collaboration with Dr. Cota.
+^{}University of Arizona PhD students may incorporate certification-only coursework into their studies with prior consent from their doctoral advisor and in collaboration with Dr. Cota.